Making big data real for businesses (part – II): Leveraging social media data to identify key consumer insights

 There is high level of inextricable noise content in the data due to misleading conversations and non-standardized templates which lead to the capture of irrelevant data.
 There are no accurate means to derive the context of a word/phrase.
 ‘Hate’ can differ depending on the context.
 For e.g.; “I hate it when we run out of ice cream in the middle of a party.”
 The usage of the adjective ’hate’ here, does not translate into an opinion about the brand

 By deep-diving into the nuances of the individual challenges and their interrelations, organizations can create an effective social media analytics roadmap to enhance business decision making.
-To make the most of social media data, they need to employ an interdisciplinary approach by combining mathematical expertise, technological knowhow, apply business context along with an understanding of behavioral sciences.
+To make the most of social media data, they need to employ an interdisciplinary approach by combining mathematical expertise, a data analytics platform, technological knowhow, apply business context along with an understanding of behavioral sciences.

 Managing unstructured data using the right technology: